Rise to Success: Career Highlights of Jordan Clarkson

 From career breakthroughs to professional milestones, explore how Jordan Clarkson made an impact.

-Jordan Clarkson is a professional basketball player in the NBA currently playing for the Utah Jazz.
-He played college basketball at Tulsa and Missouri, earning all-conference honors.
-Drafted into the NBA in 2014 by the Washington Wizards and immediately traded to the Los Angeles Lakers, he earned NBA All-Rookie First Team honors.
-He was later traded to the Cleveland Cavaliers before joining the Jazz in 2019.
-Clarkson, alongside Jeremy Lin, made history as the first Asian-American starting backcourt in the NBA in 2015.
-In 2021, he received the NBA Sixth Man of the Year award.
+Jordan Clarkson is an American and Filipino professional basketball player currently with the New York Knicks.
+He played college basketball at Tulsa and Missouri before being drafted into the NBA by the Washington Wizards (later traded to the Los Angeles Lakers) in 2014.
+Clarkson was named to the NBA All-Rookie First Team as a Laker.
+He played for the Cleveland Cavaliers and Utah Jazz before joining the Knicks.
+Notably, he and Jeremy Lin were the first Asian-American starting backcourt in NBA history.
+In 2021, while on the Jazz, Clarkson was named the NBA Sixth Man of the Year, solidifying his reputation as a key player coming off the bench.

 On November 11, 2009, Jordan Clarkson signed a National Letter of Intent to play college basketball at the University of Tulsa.

-In 2011, talks were initiated for Jordan Clarkson to play for the Philippine national team, also known as Gilas, however, Clarkson did not meet the FIBA eligibility requirements.
+In 2011, talks were initiated for Jordan Clarkson to play for the Philippine national team, also known as Gilas.

-In May 2012, Jordan Clarkson transferred to Missouri and subsequently sat out the 2012–13 season due to NCAA transfer rules.
+In May 2012, Jordan Clarkson transferred to the University of Missouri and subsequently sat out the 2012–13 season due to NCAA transfer rules.

 March 31, 2014: Declared for NBA Draft